RichCini/LomasBoards/README.md

 ## Thunder 186 Redux
 ### Status - version 1.0-003 Prototype
-The schematics have been drawn and the board plotted.
-A prototype run is being ordered.
+The schematics have been drawn and the board plotted, and the PALs decoded and tested.
-Significant changes made to the design to modernize it a bit (mostly replacing the DRAM memory system with high-density SRAM).

-The PALs have been decoded and tested.
+A prototype run was ordered but the board is borked.
+The base PLCC footprint is wrong -- the 80186 (and 80286) use a non-standard pinning even though they use the PLCC68 package.
+So, I found a compatible footprint and ran another version of the board...

+### Status - version 1.0-005
+Works!
+PC-DOS 3 reports 256k of RAM which is correct.
+Testing still needs to be done on the serial and parallel ports.